jedkirby/heroku-buildpack-typekit/README.md

 You should see something similar to the following image within the build log for a successful whitelist of the domain to Typekit:

 ![Heroku Typekit Domain Added](assets/heroku-typekit-domain-added-confirm.png?raw=true "Heroku Typekit Domain Added")

+## Development

+The following information only applies if you're forking and hacking on this buildpack for your own purposes.

+### Pull Requests

+Please submit all pull requests against develop as the base branch, and use either `feature` or `bugfix` branches.

+## License

+**jedkirby/heroku-buildpack-typekit** is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.